Vere-Grey/DNA-Interview-homework-Vere/README.md

 1. Install dependencies `npm ci`
 1. Run convertor `npm start <inputPath> <L>` where inputs are:
     1. inputPath is the path to an encoded file with DNA molecules fragmented in pieces
-    1. L length of a DNA fragment, 0 < l <= byte size of input file
+    1. L length of a DNA fragment, a number greater than zero

 Example with input file from the repo: